aryaristote/digital-credit-admin-app/client-app/backend/README.md

 ## 🏗️ Architecture

-The application follows a clean, modular architecture:
+The application follows a clean, modular architecture.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed documentation.

+**Architecture Overview:**

 ```
 backend/